dankamongmen/notcurses/USAGE.md

 int ncdirect_cursor_left(struct ncdirect* nc, int num);
 int ncdirect_cursor_right(struct ncdirect* nc, int num);
 int ncdirect_cursor_down(struct ncdirect* nc, int num);

+// Get the cursor position, when supported.
+This requires writing to the
+// terminal, and then reading from it.
+If the terminal doesn't reply, or
+// doesn't reply in a way we understand, the results might be deleterious. int ncdirect_cursor_yx(struct ncdirect* n, int* y, int* x);

+// Push or pop the cursor location to the terminal's stack.
+The depth of this
+// stack, and indeed its existence, is terminal-dependent. int ncdirect_cursor_push(struct ncdirect* n);
+int ncdirect_cursor_pop(struct ncdirect* n);

+// Formatted printing (plus alignment relative to the terminal). int ncdirect_printf_aligned(struct ncdirect* n, int y, ncalign_e align,
+                            const char* fmt, ...)
+  __attribute__ ((format (printf, 4, 5)));

+// Draw horizontal/vertical lines using the specified channels, interpolating
+// between them as we go.
+The EGC may not use more than one column.
+For a
+// horizontal line, |len| cannot exceed the screen width minus the cursor's
+// offset.
+For a vertical line, it may be as long as you'd like; the screen
+// will scroll as necessary.
+All lines start at the current cursor position. int ncdirect_hline_interp(struct ncdirect* n, const char* egc, int len,
+                          uint64_t h1, uint64_t h2);
+int ncdirect_vline_interp(struct ncdirect* n, const char* egc, int len,
+                          uint64_t h1, uint64_t h2);

 // Display an image using the specified blitter and scaling.
 The image may
 // be arbitrarily many rows -- the output will scroll -- but will only occupy